Ezku/equanimous-tribble/content/4-conclusions/1-results.md

 This thesis suggests the activity theoretical perspective \citep{engestrom1999perspectives} as complementing the agile and lean discourses.
 In summarization by \citet{hakkarainen2004communities}, activity theory holds that the source of innovation is overcoming tensions inherent in the activity.
 A method leveraging this feature is offered by which the daily, a concrete practice at the heart of the agile Scrum methodology \citep{west2010agile}, can be observed as supporting continuous improvement, a tenet of lean following from the principle of waste reduction \citep{bhuiyan2005overview}.

+The use of activity theory allowed pointing out *specific features* of the observed daily practice as enabling continuous improvement.
+Disturbances were felt by team members in social interaction, which allowed surfacing contradictions in the practice.
+Identifying contradictions afforded transformation of the practice.
+Transformations don't always work out to yield direct improvements, but progressions of identified contradictions and attempted transformations may do so.
+To evaluate the effectiveness of a concrete practice which aims at continuous improvement, an agile or lean practitioner may therefore ask of themselves questions relating to how the practice affords these actions to take place.
+In conclusion, an activity theoretical perspective and vocabulary may be appropriated as one more tool in the software development process improvement toolkit.

 The daily is a part of everyday life, not interventionary.
 It is the recurrent nature of a daily which avails it as a means for continuous transformation.